AndyV773/PP5/README.md

 ### Widgets

-**The widgets for close, open, pre_close, and high accept values only within the defined ranges:**
+**The widgets for open, high, close, and pre_close accept values only within the defined ranges:**

 - Minimum value is 40% of the dataset's minimum